btwiuse/cargo-docs/README.md

 ## Examples

 Serve crate doc on random port and open in browser
-If you are on WSL2, set `BROWSER=/mnt/c/Path/To/Your/Browser.exe` environment variable to open in desktop browser
 ```
 $ cargo docs -ro
 Serving crate doc on http://127.0.0.1:45669